ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 High inbound traffic from the public internet can trigger {{site.data.keyword.cloud_notm}}'s network protection platform.
 Contact IBM Support to discuss options for your network protection setting if you anticipate high inbound rates.
 For more information, see [Understanding network protection](/docs/subnets?topic=subnets-understanding-network-protect).
 {: note}

-### Network edge connection
-{: #tenant-plan-deploy-edge-connection}

-When you create your VDC with a network edge, you can select either a public and private network connection or a private-only network connection.
-If the Cloud Director site has a private-only connection, private-only is the only available option for the VDC network edge.

 ## Services for {{site.data.keyword.vcf-aas}}
 {: #tenant-plan-deploy-services}